Mountain in Faroe Islands

 Now there is a tunnel connecting Gásadalur to the rest of the archipelago’s quality road network.
 So you can easily get back to the starting point of your hike once you reach Gásadalur.

-Other Easy Hiking Trails in the Faroe Islands
+Another Easy Hiking Trail in the Faroe Islands

 There are also other easy hikes to join in the island group.
-A hike from the capital Tórshavn to the nearby village Kirkjubøur is always rewarding.
+A hike from the capital Tórshavn to the nearby settlement Kirkjubøur is always rewarding.
+Beside beautiful views, you will get to the ruins of the Magnus Cathedral.

 Inspired to climb these incredible nature attractions?
 Make sure to browse the widest selection of guided hikes in the Faroe Islands right away and take the next step.
 You will find tours that will tale you to these epic hiking trails in Faroe Islands.